Keemcodes1/diminuendo_tourism_site/README.md

 # diminuendo_tourism_site
-A tourism website for diminuendo
+A tourism website for diminuendo designed with simplicity